robertocommit/PostgresqlSnapshotManager/README.md

 - Python 3
 - `psycopg2` and `yagmail` libraries
 - Access to a SMTP server (for sending emails)
+- Access to an AWS account with an S3 bucket configured

 ## Environment Variables